 In the Invalidate Caches dialog, select an action.
 You can invalidate the caches and restart the IDE, invalidate the caches without restarting the IDE, or just restart the IDE.

 Path variables are placeholders that stand for paths to resources linked to your project.
-They provide sharing flexibility as you don't have to reference a fixed location on your computer.
+They provide sharing flexibility as you do not have to reference a fixed location on your computer.

 Path variables are useful if, for example, you have a third-party library defined at the project or module level, and it is stored outside the project directory or module content roots (for projects shared through VCS).
-Such a library is referenced by its absolute path and there’s no guarantee that this path is the same on your teammates' computers.
+Such a library is referenced by its absolute path and there is no guarantee that this path is the same on computers of your teammates.
 If you use a path variable, you make the path relative as each variable is configured on each computer individually.

 Ignore path variables